Laboratoire-de-Chemoinformatique/Synto/README.rst

-Synto (合成道) - the way of chemical synthesis
+Synto - A SYNthesis planning TOol
 ========
-Synto is inspired by the Japanese term *Gouseido* (合成道), which roughly translates to "the way of synthesis".
-This repository is a toolbox for chemical synthesis planning based on Monte-Carlo Tree Search (MCTS) with various implementations of policy and value functions.
+Synto is a tool for chemical synthesis planning based on Monte-Carlo Tree Search (MCTS) with various implementations of policy and value functions.

 Installation